Scientific Core Facilities and Services

 Genome, Epigenome & Transcriptome

-The NGS Core Facility offers state-of-the-art DNA, RNA and bisulfite sequencing using Illumina MiSeq, NextSeq and NovaSeq technologies as well as Oxford Nanopore technologies.
+The NGS Core Facility provides highly parallel DNA and RNA sequencing services based on the Illumina MiSeq, NextSeq and NovaSeq technologies as well as on the Oxford Nanopore technologies.

 More info about the Next Generation Sequencing Core Facility

-The Microarray Core Facility provides state-of-the-art microarray technologies for Expression Profiling, Methylation Analysis, Genotyping/Copy-Number-Variation(CNV).
+The Molecular Profiling and Screening Core Facility provides state-of-the-art microarray technologies for Expression Profiling, Methylation Analysis, Genotyping/Copy-Number-Variation(CNV).
 High-throughput protein analysis utilizing cutting-edge Olink® technology, kinase activity profiling as well as assisted access to ddPCR and qPCR instruments and Ingenuity are also part of our service portfolio.

 The Single-cell Open Lab provides an infrastructure for processing cells, preparing libraries for single-cell sequencing as well as spatial omics.